JaycobA/ckeditor/README.md

 # What this fork is doing

-This fork is merely trying to keep the editor version up to date.
+This fork is merely trying to keep the editor version up to date and remove i18n clutter for faster asset precompilation.
 For anything else please use the original repo.

 # Ckeditor